smilewithkhushi/zk-panagram/contracts/README.md

 ### Guess Verification

 - Player guesses are verified through an external **Verifier contract**
-- Verification uses zero-knowledge proofs to ensure correctness
+- Verification uses zero-knowledge proofs to ensure correctness without revealing sensitive information

 ## Rewards (ERC-1155 NFT)

 Winners are minted NFTs based on their placement:

-- **Token ID 0**: First correct guess (Winner) - minted to the first player to answer correctly
+- **Token ID 0**: First correct guess (Winner) - minted to the first player to answer correctly in a round
-- **Token ID 1**: Correct guess (Runner-up) - minted to subsequent players who answer correctly
+- **Token ID 1**: Correct guess (Runner-up) - minted to subsequent players who answer correctly in the same round

 ## Setup

+### Prerequisites

+- [Foundry](https://book.getfoundry.sh/) installed on your system

 ### Installation